 Visits to premises are an integral part of the Service and Council officers use them to help support the food businesses to understand and meet their legal obligations and to ensure that the food they supply is safe.
-The visits are planned using a risk based approach that targets resources to where they are needed most and reduces the inspection burden on better businesses.
+The visits were planned using a risk based approach that targets resources to where they are needed most and reduces the inspection burden on better businesses.
 The support provided on such visits can be vital to sustain and protect businesses, particularly in the current financial climate.

-Last year we implemented our food service plan and completed 86.5% of our planned hygiene intervention program and 88% of the Food Standards intervention program.
-These percentages are slightly below the previous year due to the demands caused by the introduction of the mandatory Food Hygiene Rating Scheme and new Food Information Regulations including a requirement for business to provide information on allergenic ingredients.
-During the year we carried out around 4750 visits to premises, took 1355 food samples and responded to over 1150 requests for service.
-The unit received 635 complaints about food or food premises, 97% of complaints were responded to within the 48 hours target, and 84% of food complaints were fully investigated and resolved within 8 weeks.
+Last year we implemented our food service plan and completed 92% of our planned hygiene intervention program and 88% of the Food Standards intervention program.
+These percentages are increased from the previous year which had been reduced due to the demands of the mandatory Food Hygiene Rating Scheme and new Food Information Regulations including a requirement for business to provide information on allergenic ingredients.
+During the year we carried out around 5354 visits to premises, took 1486 food samples and responded to around 1000 requests for service.
+The unit received 628 complaints about food or food premises, 97% of complaints were responded to within the 48 hours target, and 84% of food complaints were fully investigated and resolved within 8 weeks.

-In October the Food Hygiene Rating Act (NI) 2016 came into force.
-This requires all food businesses within the scope of the scheme to display their food hygiene rating sticker in a prominent position where it can easily be seen by customers at all entrances to the premises.
+The Food Hygiene Rating Act (NI) 2016 requires all food businesses within the scope of the scheme to display their food hygiene rating sticker in a prominent position where it can easily be seen by customers at all entrances to the premises.
 The rating is based on the level of food hygiene / safety compliance found at the time of its last inspection.
-The rating is also published on the Food Standards Agency's website food.gov.uk/ratings.
+The rating is also published on the Food Standards Agency's website: www.food.gov.uk/ratings.

 The aim is to enable consumers to make informed choices as to where to eat based on the hygiene rating and the scheme encourages businesses to improve and maintain their hygiene standards.
-Currently 98% of our premises are rated 5 - very good, 4 - good or 3 - generally satisfactory, with only 1.5 % requiring improvement (rated 0, 1 or 2)
+Currently 98% of our premises are rated 5 -very good, 4 - good or 3 - generally satisfactory, with only 2% requiring improvement (rated 0, 1 or 2)

 Within the City Council boundary is the Port of Belfast, which is one of the major ports in the United Kingdom.
 About 60% of Northern Ireland's seaborne trade and a fifth of the entire island's is handled at the port which received over 6,000 ship visits last year.
-Belfast remains Ireland's busiest ferry port with almost 1.5 million passengers and crew and almost 0.5 million freight units.
+Belfast remains Ireland's busiest ferry port with over 1.5 million passengers and crew and over 0.5 million freight units.
 The Council supports this industry through the delivery of Port Health services from purpose built office and inspection facilities located within the harbour estate.

 The Port Health facilities are approved by the EU for the importation and clearance of a range of high risk foodstuffs.
-Last year we examined 357 consignments and carried out 467 documentary checks of imported foods.
-Foods from non-EU countries, including nuts and nut products, confectionary, curry products, fruit, rice and wine were inspected and checked for contaminants such as aflatoxins, excessive or non permitted additives and pesticides.
+Last year we examined 315 consignments and carried out 482 documentary checks of imported foods.
+Foods from non-EU countries, including nuts and nut products, confectionary, curry products, fruit, rice and wine were inspected and examined for contaminants such as aflatoxins, excessive or non-permitted additives and pesticides.
 Many of these products have to be sampled at EU defined levels.
-The consignments are often detained until an acceptable result is received or in some cases if found to be unsatisfactory rejected.
-Last year 9 containers were rejected including 3 containers which contained foods which were incorrectly labelled and were subsequently referred to the Inland Authority for action.
+The consignments are often detained until an acceptable result is received or in some cases if found to be unsatisfactory rejected (see enforcement below).

 The Unit also validates imports of organic foods from 3rd Countries, involving documentary and identity checks.
-Last year 46 Organic consignments were validated.
+Last year 33 Organic consignments were validated.